Ari-kashimu/Kankei-Anime-Watch-Order-App/README.md

 - Search for anime
 - View related anime
 - Generate correct watch order
-- Its a slow for big franchises like Naruto, Attack on titan because it takes time to fetch data and also due to jikan api call limit 3calls/second window
+- Its slow for big franchises like Naruto, Attack on titan because it takes time to fetch data and also due to jikan api call limit 3calls/second window

 ## Tech Stack